Licorice Root for Tooth Decay, Gum Disease, and Oral Health

-In another pilot study using licorice lollipops, the licorice extract in the lollipops was rich in a substance called glycyrrhizol A. In this study, people of different ages sucked two lollipops a day for ten days.
-Many of the people (but not all of them) showed a big decrease in Streptococcus mutans in their saliva after the lollipop treatment.
+In another pilot study using lollipops, the licorice extract in the candy was rich in a substance called glycyrrhizol A. In this study, people of different ages sucked two lollipops a day for ten days.
+Many of the people (but not all of them) showed a big decrease in Streptococcus mutans in their saliva after the treatment.

 Other research suggests that licorice root extracts can reduce the inflammation involved in periodontal disease and even inhibit the bone loss that occurs in the disease.
-It could be a very useful substance for improving oral health.
+They could be very helpful for improving oral health.

 Potential Dangers of Licorice Root Products

 Black and red licorice candy rarely contain real licorice extract.
 They’re generally flavored with anise oil and/or artificial flavors instead of licorice.
 They contain a lot of sugar too, which is bad for oral health.
 Both licorice and anise seeds get much of their flavor from a chemical called anethole.

 Licorice contains isoflavones, which are phytoestrogens, so it may affect the function of hormones in the body.
 Some evidence suggests that it lowers the testosterone level in men.
-Another potential problem with ingesting licorice is that it may interfere with the action of certain medications.
+Another potential problem with ingesting the substance is that it may interfere with the action of certain medications.

 People over forty who have heart disease seem to be most susceptible to health problems caused by the root or extract.
 Even children may be adversely affected by licorice, however, as the video below shows.

-The medical center also says that even 5 grams of licorice per day may be harmful for people who already have heart disease or kidney problems.
-It seems advisable to ingest considerably less than this amount when using licorice for oral health.
+Several researchers say that up to five or six grams of licorice a day is probably safe for healthy adults.
+They also say that five grams a day may be too much for people who have heart disease or kidney problems, however.
+It seems advisable to use considerably less than this amount when using licorice for oral health, even when a product is being used as a mouthwash.

 The World Health Organization (WHO) recommends a maximum intake of 2 mg glycyrrhizic acid per kg of body weight per day.
 The organization says this intake is unlikely to cause adverse effects, although negative effects are still possible in sensitive people.
 Licorice is assumed to contain 0.2% glycyrrhizic acid by weight.